Research Ideas and Outcomes :

 Reproducibility is the first and necessary step to build beyond the state-of-the-art (as well as proper licences, such as MIT licences).
 Then both communities started to work together and investigated the creation of a combined use case where both point of views, for example, atmospheric air quality and water quality would be investigated over the Venice Lagoon: a new notebook was then derived.
 All team members described this step as much smoother than usual, thanks to ROHub and its integration with EGI notebook.
 Futhermore, data were already shared from the two original ROs, therefore, downloading was not an issue either.

-Community of practice with the Environmental Data Science Book
+The Environmental Data Science Book (EDS Book,

 While other platforms exist, such as WorkflowHub, Aperture Neuro or BioCompute Objects, none of them was meant to accommodate specific needs of the Earth-Science communities.
 At the beginning of the RELIANCE project, ROs were still mostly created when the work was finished, for example, to aggregate results produced within a research project and for publication purposes only, since some journal editors started to make it mandatory to provide supplementary material additions to published papers.
 Then, at best, having ROs when starting a project and/or reusing existing ROs to create derivative works was seen as "useful" by researchers.
 However, when ROHub began to integrate EOSC services, such as EGI datahub, EGI notebook or EGI Binder, ROs became "live FAIR digital objects" that evolve at the same pace as the research work and with little additional effort from researchers.
 Gradually, it became "convenient", since it was very straightforward to make data and documents available for co-workers with a single location (instead of having copies) and to share Jupyter notebooks (including not only the source code, but also outputs), so that they could get feedback on the implemented methods, interpretation of results, alternative approaches etc. There are still several features in ROHub that are not fully exploited.
 For instance, most ROs in ROHub have permalinks, but are never archived or snapshots created: ROs in ROHub are indexed on OpenAIRE and most end-users do not understand the potential advantages of archiving ROs and, more importantly, creating snapshots.
 More training (self-pace material or online videos etc.) with concrete and real-life use cases exemplifying the advantages of each of the ROHub features would be helpful.